uc-cdis/BRH-documentation/docs/nextflow-request-creds.md

 To ensure prompt attention, I will also ping `@Sara Volk de Garcia` on the Slack channel after I have sent my email.

 Thanks!

 **[your name]**

 ------

+Please note: If you receive credentials but you are not able to successfully upload an image before they expire, please ping @Sara on Slack to let her know she does not need to monitor your submitted image.

 [*Continue to Upload Docker Image*](./nextflow-upload-docker.md)